joshcanhelp/josh-to-11/input/symlinked/posts/2014-04-21-open-source-sale.md

 ---
-title: "Why Open Source?
-Why For Sale?"
+title: Why Open Source?
+Why For Sale?
-excerpt: "A question I’m often asked by friends and colleagues is how I decide what I sell and what I give away.
-There’s no formula but there is a rationale."
+excerpt: A question I’m often asked by friends and colleagues is how I decide what I sell and what I give away.
+There’s no formula but there is a rationale.
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
-tags: ["Software Engineering", "Web Strategy", "Open Source"]
-featured_img:
 wpid: 1786
+tags:
+  - Software Engineering
+  - Web Strategy
+  - Open Source
+featured_img: null
 ---